JoseAntonioLattice/anharmonic_oscillator/README.md

 To run the program execute the following line in the terminal:
 ```
-bash compile.sh
+./compile.sh
 ```

 Structure Of The Program
 ------------------------

-The structure of the Fortran 95 modules is described here.
+The structure of the Fortran 90 modules is described here.
 The relations of all .f90 files are can be summarized as follows:

 ![My Image](dependency_diagram.png )